Overview

 Change the default password

-When the device is first booted after a factory reset or when it is new, you will receive a prompt on the console to enter the initial configuration dialog.
+When the router is first booted after a factory reset or when it is new, you will receive a prompt on the console to enter the initial configuration dialog.
 Cisco recommends using the enable secret command instead of the enable password command for improved encryption.

 Procedure